 Dog breeders will also be required to comply with the requirements under the Dog Act, Cat Act and Animal Welfare Act and the mandatory dog breeding standards and guidelines when they are introduced under the Animal Welfare Act.
 Registered dog breeders will also be required to notify the local government if any details of their dog registration changes.

-37. Please specify any additional conditions with which dog breeders should comply: 38 On what grounds do you believe a local government could cancel a dog breeder registration?
-Animal Welfare Act, or a dog or cat local law Law in relation to dogs they have sold or transferred Failing to provide their dog owner number on the microchips of the puppies that they breed Failing to provide their dog owner number when advertising or transferring a dog ☐ Other - please specify:
+Questions - All 37.
+Please specify any additional conditions with which dog breeders should comply: 38.
+On what grounds do you believe a local government could cancel a dog breeder registration?
+The dog breeder is convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law The dog breeder is convicted of an offence under Australian Consumer Law in relation to dogs they have sold or transferred Failing to provide their dog owner number on the microchips of the puppies that they breed Failing to provide their dog owner number when advertising or transferring a dog Other - please specify: